Folsom tradition: Controversy

 The antiquity of humans in the New World was a controversial topic in the late 19th and early 20th century.
 Beginning in 1859, discoveries of human bones in Europe in association with extinct Pleistocene mammals proved to scientists that human beings had existed further into the past than the Biblical tradition of a world created 6,000 years ago.
 Pioneering American archaeologists soon found evidence of early humans living in the Americas.
-In 1872, Charles Conrad Abbott announced the discovery of traces of human presence in the Delaware River Valley dating from the ice ages, Although many of his findings were later disproven, Abbott inspired a hunt for the remains of ancient man in the Americas.
+In 1872, Charles Conrad Abbott announced the discovery of traces of human presence in the Delaware River Valley dating from the ice ages.
+Although many of his findings were later disproven, Abbott inspired a hunt for the remains of ancient man in the Americas.

 However, claims that humans may have inhabited the Americas thousands or tens of thousands of years ago were controversial.
-In the "Great Paleolithic War" proponents of recent and ancient peopling faced off in opposition to each other.
+In the "Great Paleolithic War" proponents of both recent and ancient peopling faced off in opposition to each other.
 In the early 1900s, Aleš Hrdlička and William Henry Holmes of the Smithsonian Institution became the chief advocates of the view that man had not lived in the Americas for longer than 3,000 years.
 Hrdlička and others made it "virtually taboo" for any archaeologist "desirous of a successful career" to advocate a deep antiquity for inhabitants of the Americas.
 The findings at the Folsom site eventually overturned that conventional wisdom.